franciscovfonseca/Secure-Cloud-Configuration-Part-2/README.md

 We have already analyzed a few **Vulnerabilities in our Cloud Environment and Resources**.

-So the next step is to work on Implementing this **Security Control**:
+So the next step is to work on Implementing these **Security Controls**:

 <br>